renzheng11/Catalyst-HTML-Converter/README.txt

 ----------------------------------------------------------------------------

 ## Errors
-    - If you run into an error (don't panic!) or see a mistake in the html page, consult the checklist below...
+    - If you run into an error or see a mistake in the html page, see the checklist below...

 ## Checklist for Docx / MD file
-    - (you can check either one, I find MD easier to look for mistakes)

-    ** MD CONVERSION **
-        - Make sure the command to convert to md is correct (pandoc -s name.docx -o name.md)
-        - If you accidentally type .docx as the output, delete the file, re-place it into the directory, and run the pandoc command again

     ** SECTIONS & TEXT **
         - List of keywords should be normal body text (not a heading)
         - Ensure author bio heading is not missing